Super Cat: Biography

 His version of Fats Domino's "My Girl Josephine", performed with Jack Radics, was included in the soundtrack to the film Prêt-à-Porter in 1994.
-In 1997, he was featured on the hit single "Fly" by Sugar Ray from their album Floored.
+In 1997, he was featured on the hit single "Fly" by Sugar Ray from their album Floored, which reached No. 1 on the Billboard Hot 100 Airplay chart and remained there for four weeks.
 He collaborated with India.Arie on her hit song "Video" in 2001, and with Jadakiss and The Neptunes on "The Don of Dons" in 2003.
-Also in 2003, he collaborated with 112 for their song "Na Na Na Na".
-Following the death of his longtime road manager Fred 'The Thunder' Donner in 2004, Super Cat released a multi-cd tribute album entitled Reggaematic Diamond All-Stars that featured contributions from Yami Bolo, Michael Prophet, Linval Thompson, Nadine Sutherland and Sizzla among others.
+Later in 2003, he collaborated with 112 for their song "Na Na Na Na."
+Following the death of his longtime road manager Fred 'The Thunder' Donner in 2004, Super Cat released a multi-CD tribute album, Reggaematic Diamond All-Stars that featured contributions from Yami Bolo, Michael Prophet, Linval Thompson, Nadine Sutherland and Sizzla among others.

 Super Cat reappeared on the national reggae scene in 2009 for a show at Madison Square Garden with Buju Banton and Barrington Levy.
-He also headlined the 'Best of the Best' concert in Miami in 2008, with Assassin, Etana, Barrington Levy, Buju Banton, Junior Reid, Tony Matterhorn, Sizzla and Beenie Man.

-In 2012, his song "Dance Inna New York" was sampled for Nas' single "The Don", from the rapper's album Life Is Good, with Cat adding vocals to the hook.
+He also headlined the 'Best of the Best' concert in Miami in 2008, with Etana, Barrington Levy, Buju Banton, Junior Reid, Tony Matterhorn, Sizzla and Beenie Man.
+In 2012, his song "Dance Inna New York" was sampled for the Nas single "The Don," from the rapper's album Life Is Good, with Cat's vocals used as the hook.
 Super Cat made a surprise appearance at Massive B's on Da Reggae Tip concert in September 2013 during the set of Shaggy.
 That same week, a mix of his work previously recorded during his time with The Neptunes label was released to the internet.

-In May 2014 he headlined the Reggae on the Bay festival in Trinidad.
+In May 2014 he headlined the Reggae on the Bay festival in Trinidad with Maxi Priest and Midnite, and in 2016 he joined Beenie Man, Bounty Killer, Tarrus Riley and Luciano for the "Reggae Sumfest" in Jamaica.
+Super Cat teamed up with noted producer Salaam Remi again in 2020, releasing the single "Push Time," along with a music video shot in Queens, and later featured on Remi's album Black on Purpose.
+In 2021, Super Cat appeared at the VERZUZ Iconz concert in Brooklyn at the Barclay's Center dubbed the "Trillerverz," as part of a two-day event that featured Wyclef Jean, Konshens, Baby Cham, and Barrington Levy on day one and Big Daddy Kane and KRS-One on day two.
+Super Cat co-headlined the "Reggae Love Fest" at Radio City Music Hall with Shabba Ranks in May 2022, which also featured Barrington Levy, Junior Reid, Cutty Ranks, and Dawn Penn.

-Super Cat is the elder brother of reggae artist Junior Cat and first cousin of reggae singer Marcia Griffiths.
+Super Cat is the elder brother of reggae artist Junior Cat and first cousin of reggae singer Marcia Griffiths, whose 1967 hit "Feel Like Jumping", was part of the rhythmic basis for his first hit single "Boops", which later became known as the "Boops" riddim.